If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Where to Stay in Csopak: Balatoni Élmény

-Where to eat in Csopak: Borkuria Bistro located at St. Donát winery
+Where to eat in Csopak: Borkuria Bistro located at St. Donát Winery

 Keszthely